oyalgin/DemoCommisionCalculate/README.md

 # DemoCommisionCalculate
-DemoCommisionCalculate

-This project is conducted as console application.

-# DemoCommisionCalculate

 DemoCommisionCalculate is a Springboot applicaton which is conducted as console application.
 Every 10 second pull data from Orders file, then process and write order's commission fee to another file.